 In the event that a corrected Local Newspaper Notice is not published for whatever reason, the total aggregate liability of the Publisher and The National Archives, whether direct or indirect, and including (without limitation) all liabilities, losses, damages, expenses, costs (including all interest, penalties, legal costs and/or other professional costs and/or expenses) suffered or incurred, howsoever arising (including negligence), whether arising from the acts and/or omissions of the Publisher, The National Archives and/or the Notice Placer and/or any third party (including, without limitation, any principal of the Notice Placer) or arising out of or made in connection with the Notice or otherwise shall be limited to the value of the Local Newspaper Notice placed through The Gazette except that nothing in these Terms and Conditions shall limit or exclude any liability for fraudulent misrepresentation, or for death or personal injury resulting from the Publisher's or The National Archives’ negligence or the negligence of the their agents, subcontractors and/or employees or third parties acting on behalf of the Publisher.

-19. In respect of the use of the Forwarding Service, The Gazette will replace the Notice Placer or executor’s address with The Gazette’s postal box address in the Notice, and Local Newspaper Notice if applicable.
-All correspondence received will be sent on from The Gazette to the Notice Placer or executor (if different).
+19. In respect of the use of the Forwarding Service, which is subject to Clause 12 (above), The Gazette will replace the Notice Placer or executor’s address with The Gazette’s postal box address in the Notice, and Local Newspaper Notice if applicable.
+All correspondence received will be sent via Royal Mail from The Gazette to the Notice Placer or executor (if different).